 Emphasize to the participant that they should go as fast as possible without sacrificing accuracy.
 The dependent variable is reaction time, or latency — how much time elapses from the appearance of each test phase word to the participant making an accurate response.

 When the experiment is complete, a reaction time for each of the 30 trials in the experiment test phase will have been recorded.
 Whether or not the participant’s response (word or non-word) was correct will have been recorded as well.
-Average the reaction times for all the correct non-word responses,and for all the, as well.
+Average the reaction times for all the correct non-word responses, for all the correct responses to Prime Words, and for all the correct responses to New Words, as well.

 Representative Results

-When the experiment is complete, a reaction time for each of the 30 trials in the experiment test phase will have been recorded.
-Whether or not the participant’s response (word or non-word) was correct will have been recorded as well.

-Average together the reaction times for all the correct non-word responses, and also for all the correct responses to Prime Words, as well correct responses to New Words.

 A simple bar graph can be used to visualize the reaction time comparison between the three conditions (Figure 5).